-- Subd.
-(1) Full-time (probationary and non-probationary) employees shall be entitled to the following paid 8-hour holidays:
+Full-time (probationary and non-probationary) employees shall be entitled to the following + paid holidays, eight (8) hours each, unless noted otherwise:

+Deleted: 8-hour

 - (a) New Year's Day

 - (b) Martin Luther King Day

 - (c) President's Day

 - (d) Memorial Day

 - (e) 4th of July

 - (f) Labor Day

 - (g) Veteran's Day

 - (h) Thanksgiving Day

 - (i) Friday after Thanksgiving

+- (j) Christmas Even when it falls on a Monday through Thursday, four (4) hours [eff.
+2019]

+Formatted: Font: 10 pt

-- (j) Christmas Day
+(k) Christmas Day

-- Subd.
-(2) When any of the above named holidays fall on a Sunday, the following day shall be observed as the holiday.
+When any of the above named holidays fall on a Sunday, the following day shall be observed as the holiday.
 When the holiday falls on a Saturday, it shall be observed on the preceding Friday.

-- Subd.
-(3) Part-time (probationary and non-probationary) employees shall be entitled to holiday pay on a pro-rated basis.
+Part-time (probationary and non-probationary) employees shall be entitled to holiday pay on a pro-rated basis.
 Seasonal and temporary employees are not eligible for holiday pay.
+For example:

+A 14 hour per week employee shall receive 2.8 hours holiday pay for each 8 hour holiday listed above or 1.4 hours holiday pay for Christmas Eve when it falls on a Monday through Thursday.

+A 20 hour per week employee shall receive 4 hours holiday pay for each 8 hour holiday listed above or 2 hours holiday pay on Christmas Eve when it falls on a Monday through Thursday.

+A 29 hour per week employee shall receive 5.8 hours holiday pay for each 8 hour holiday listed above or 2.9 hours holiday pay on Christmas Eve when it falls on a Monday through Thursday.

-- Subd.
-(4) LLCC non-exempt employees who are required to work on any of these holidays shall be paid at time and one half (1 1⁄2) rates in addition to their base wage.
+LLCC non-exempt employees who are required to work on any of these holidays shall be paid at time and one half $(1 \frac{1}{2})$ rates in addition to their base wage.

-- Subd.
-(5) Non-exempt employees who are required to work on a holiday shall receive compensation at the rate of one and one-half (1-1/2) times the employee's regular straight time hourly rate of pay.
+Non-exempt employees who are required to work on a holiday shall receive compensation at the rate of one and one-half (1-1/2) times the employee's regular straight time hourly rate of pay, or will be given an alternate day off as determined by the immediate supervisor.

-- Subd.
-(6) When a paid holiday falls during an employee's paid leave of absence or vacation (PTO) period, they shall receive holiday pay for that day.
+When a paid holiday falls during an employee's paid leave of absence or vacation (PTO) period, they shall receive holiday pay for that day.

-- Subd.
-(7) Employees will not receive pay for holidays occurring while on an unpaid leave of absence.
+Employees will not receive pay for holidays occurring while on an unpaid leave of absence.

-Deleted: (Eff.
-1/1/2014.)

-Subd.
-(8) When an employee does not work on any of the above-named holidays, the holiday shall nevertheless count as eight (8) hours worked for the purpose of computing overtime for hours worked in excess of forty (40) in any such week.
+When an employee does not work on any of the above-named holidays, the holiday shall nevertheless count as eight (8) hours worked for the purpose of computing overtime for hours worked in excess of forty (40) in any such week.
 When necessary, the Department Head and/or County Board may require an employee to work on a holiday.